With just 10 Premier League games left to play, Sheffield United are in with a genuine chance of finishing in the top four.

 Sheffield Utd apps: 37

-David Brooks has been cited as one of the Premier League’s signings of the season by fans and pundits alike.
-The Wales international has been excellent for Bournemouth since arriving on the south coast from Sheffield United last summer.
+David Brooks was cited as one of the Premier League’s signings of the season last term by fans and pundits alike.
+The Wales international has been excellent for Bournemouth since arriving on the south coast from Sheffield United in 2018.

 Brooks quickly became a regular at Bramall Lane in the 2017/18 season, making 33 appearances and scoring three goals from central midfield in the Championship.
-He bettered that tally in his debut top-flight campaign, scoring seven goals in 28 matches for the Cherries.
-At just 21, Brooks has a bright future ahead of him.
+He bettered that tally in his debut top-flight campaign, scoring seven goals in 30 matches for the Cherries.
+At just 22, Brooks has a bright future ahead of him, though his progress is currently being halted by an ankle injury.

 Forward: Che Adams